 Support for residential composting includes the sale of backyard compost bins and a composting demonstration garden.
 These services are available to all residents.
-For details, see page 39.

-GARBAGE CART
+GARBAGE CART | PAGE 40

 Biweekly collection of garbage, not including banned items such as hazardous waste and materials that can be recycled, is available to residents in single-family homes and some townhomes.
 Garbage Tags and Garbage Disposal Vouchers for the Vancouver Landfill provide options to residents for disposal of additional garbage.
-For details, see page 40.

-LARGE ITEM PICK UP
+LARGE ITEM PICK UP | PAGE 46

 Residents with the City Blue Box and/or City Garbage Cart program can arrange for collection of large household items.
-For details, see page 46.

-RICHMOND RECYCLING DEPOT
+RICHMOND RECYCLING DEPOT | PAGE 42

 The Recycling Depot accepts products ranging from yard trimmings and household items to hazardous materials and take-back program products.
 This service is available to all residents and in limited quantities for commercial operators.
 The Recycling Depot also sells backyard compost bins, rain barrels, Garbage Tags and Garbage Disposal Vouchers for use at the Vancouver Landfill.
-For details, see page 42.

-LITTER COLLECTION
+LITTER COLLECTION | PAGE 49

-Litter Attendants are on the road seven days a week to inspect or service garbage and recycling bins more than 7,300 times each week throughout the city, collecting additional litter along the way.
-For details, see page 49.
+Litter Attendants are on the road seven days a week to inspect or service garbage and recycling bins more than 8,258 times each week throughout the city, collecting additional litter along the way.

-PUBLIC SPACES AND EVENT RECYCLING
+PUBLIC SPACES AND EVENT RECYCLING | PAGE 48

 Recycling bins in the community make it easy to recycle on the go, such as in parks, at community centres, in the Steveston business district and at the Canada Line stations and Richmond central bus stops.
 Richmond supports community events by loaning garbage and recycling bins for local events at no charge.
-For details, see Public Spaces Programs on page 48.

-COMMUNITY AND SCHOOL ENGAGEMENT
+COMMUNITY AND SCHOOL ENGAGEMENT | PAGE 50

 Through partnerships with students, teachers and the School District, Richmond delivers educational workshops, awareness programs and volunteer opportunities to increase understanding of recycling and the benefits of reducing waste.
-For details, see Outreach and Customer Service on page 50.